 SEL competencies can also promote greater understanding of different cultures and power dynamics, and support students and adults in building relationships and interacting with others across diverse backgrounds.
 In this way, SEL competencies can be leveraged to develop justice-oriented, global citizens, and nurture inclusive school and district communities.

 Below, we elaborate on each of the 5 SEL competencies through an equity lens:

 Self-awareness is foundational for equity.
-It involves understanding your emotions, personal identity, goals, and values.
+It involves understanding your emotions, personal identity based on self-definition and others’ perceptions, goals, and values.
 This includes accurately assessing your strengths and limitations, having positive mindsets, possessing a well-grounded sense of self-efficacy and optimism.

 Developing self-awareness with an equity lens can help students and adults:

 Self-management includes managing your emotions, thoughts, and behaviors effectively in different situations and working toward achieving personal and collective goals.